FentanylReactorGER/FentanylReactorPlugin/README.md

 # How to install?

 - Just Download the Fentanyl_ReactorUpdate.dll and put it into EXILED/Plugins.
-The Schematics and Sounds will be Downloaded Automatically.
 - Download the Dependencies.
+- Restart your Server so the Schematics and Sounds will be Downloaded Automatically.

 # Dependencies
 - AudioPlayer by [@Killers0992](https://github.com/Killers0992) download here: [AudipPlayer](https://github.com/Killers0992/AudioPlayer/releases/latest)